mozilla/id-specs/browserid/index.md

   * `loggedInUser` *(optional)* - The email address of the currently logged in user.
     May be `undefined`, `null` or `false` (indicating that no user is logged in), or an email address (as a String).
     If omitted or `undefined`, either `onlogin` or `onlogout` will be invoked on every page load.
-    If `null`, `false`, or an email address, then the `onlogin` or `onlogout` callback will not be invoked if the user's login state is consistent with the specified value.
+    If `null`, `false`, or an email address as a String, then the `onlogin` or `onlogout` callback will not be invoked if the user's login state is consistent with the specified value.
+    Any other value will result in an exception being thrown.
   * `loggedInEmail` *(optional)* - Old, deprecated name for `loggedInUser`.
      If provided, it should behave identically to `loggedInUser`.
      If both `loggedInUser` and `loggedInEmail` are provided, the user agent should immediately throw an exception.